anyakeller/akeller-react-templates/test-template/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+**warning:** App.test.js is the only test file which checks if the text `Fior Di Latte` is rendered to the page

 ### `npm run build`